M66B/FairEmail/FAQ.md

 "*This error might result from a hardware malfunction or because a filesystem came unmounted while the file was open.*"

-This can't be fixed by the app and should be fixed by manufacturer of the device.
+This can't be fixed by the app and should be fixed by the device manufacturer.

 **Please do not blame the app for this!**

-For the record the stack trace:
+For the record, the stack trace:

 ```
 android.database.sqlite.SQLiteDiskIOException: disk I/O error (code 778)